jesseparsons1/dialogueSystem/README.md

 # dialogueSystem
 I wanted to create a simple framework to speed up creating dialogue in my Unity games, similar in style what you see in games like Fire Emblem.
 This is by no means a finished system and is still a WIP, but thought I'd share it here nonetheless.
+Check out the demo scene for an example of how it works.
 Hopefully somebody finds it useful!